simonessliu/Budget-Expensify--app/readme.md

     unlike $user_id and $expense_id, these 2 means the only child in users and expenses respectively

 2. .validate : false means even if logged in, u can only write "expenses" listed above, for others we gonna consider it as invalid

+# our project not works in IE 11 cause it doesn't support functions like array.include()
+1. we install babel-polyfill and set up in webpack config file in the entry;